chasedeanda/todomvc/examples/angularjs/readme.md

-# Phase 3: Bringing in React
+# Phase 3.5: Bringing in (More) React

-* React components as AngularJS components using react2angular
 * Better Imports - How to handle AngularJS dependency injection
-* Convert view to React
-* Convert directives to React
+* Convert controllers to React container components

 ### Original ReadMe below